nicholaishaw/CryptoClustering/README.md

     * Added the "coin_id" column in the hover_cols parameter to identify the cryptocurrency represented by each data point.

 ## Optimizing Clusters with Principal Component Analysis.
-Performed a PCA and reduce the features to three principal components using the original scaled DataFrame.
+I performed a PCA and reduce the features to three principal components using the original scaled DataFrame.

-* Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in your notebook:
+* Retrieved the explained variance to determine how much information can be attributed to each principal component
     * The total explained variance of the three principal components is 89.5% (the sum of the array of [0.3719856 , 0.34700813, 0.17603793]
 * Created a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
     * The first five rows of the PCA DataFrame should appear as follows: